mohammedshaneeb-ai/VIRTUAL_HIRING_ASSISTANT/README.md

 # VIRTUAL HIRING ASSISTANT

-This project is helpful for both HR's and candidate's who is applying for job
+In today's competitive job market, I saw an opportunity to simplify and streamline the hiring process for both HR professionals and job candidates.

-## What is the problem this project is solving
+## What problem does this project solve?

 #### In HR side:

  if a HR is post a job in any job portal,then HR will get many application. so it is diffucult to setup call for every one who applied. to solve this problem i made a VIRTUAL HIRING ASSISTANT for HR.